astronomer/docs/astro/kubernetespodoperator.md

 ## Configure task-level Pod resources

 Astro automatically allocates resources to Pods created by the KubernetesPodOperator.
-Resources used by the KubernetesPodOperator are not technically limited, meaning that the operator could theoretically use any CPU and memory that's available in your cluster to complete a task.
+Resources used by the KubernetesPodOperator are not technically limited, which means that the operator could theoretically use any CPU and memory that's available in your Deployment to complete a task.
 Because of this, Astronomer recommends specifying [compute resource requests and limits](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) for each task.

 To do so, define a `kubernetes.client.models.V1ResourceRequirements` object and provide that to the `resources` argument of the KubernetesPodOperator.
 For example: